 Turks and Caicos is a perfect blend of historical value and entertainment.
 You can get the best view of the pristine beaches and turquoise waters from none other than the top of a Provo Pony!

-This ride is available to the southeast part of Providenciales island.
+This ride is available to the southeast part of Providenciales Island.
 Do not fear.
 These rides are guided, and your guides will support you for the morning ride at 9:30 am to the afternoon ride at 3:00 pm!
-So, if you visit south Caicos, the Long bay beach is a must.
-Here you’ll meet your Provo ponies for a memorable ride.
+So, if you visit South Caicos, Long Bay Beach is a must.
+Here, you’ll meet your Provo ponies for a memorable ride.

 These ponies are very friendly and make the turquoise water more lively.
 So, do not forget to carry your smartphone and capture a lovely glimpse of the stunning beach on its back!